 A typical maternity leave combines pregnancy disability time and baby bonding time.
 Altogether, most new moms at Lam are eligible for 26 weeks of paid leave—and more if your doctor certifies the need.

-As a new dad—or an adoptive parent—you may take up to 16 weeks of paid family leave to bond with your new child in the 12 months following the birth, adoption, or foster care placement of the child.
-You may take the leave all at once or intermittently—in increments of at least one week—up until one year from the birth, adoption, or foster care placement.
+As a new parent, you can take up to 16 weeks of paid family leave to bond with your new child in the 12 months following the birth, adoption, or foster care placement of the child.
+You can take the leave all at once or intermittently—in increments of at least one week—up until one year from the birth, adoption, or foster care placement.

 Adding a new child to your family is considered a qualifying life event, which allows you to make changes to your Lam benefits outside the once-a-year Open Enrollment period.
 As you welcome your newest addition, take a look at your current benefit elections to ensure they’re the right fit for your expanding family.
 Then, be sure to make changes within 60 days of the birth or placement of your child.